 This is all non-negotiable as we have to be fair and consistent to all pupils.
 We thank pupils and parents for their understanding and co-operation in this vital matter.
 We see this rule as part of our absolute commitment and determination to do everything we can to safeguard our pupils effectively; and in removing the opportunity for cyber bullying and other inappropriate and harmful uses of electronic devices during the school day.

 Pupils are not allowed to have mobile phones / iPods /iWatches / iPads / fitbits or other similar electronic devices in school.
 If pupils in Years 7-11 are caught with their phone in school at any time then a member of staff will confiscate the phone.
-Parents can collect the phone from admin during the 6th week of the confiscation period by arrangement with admin staff on reception.
+Parents can collect the phone from admin at the end of the two week confiscation period by arrangement with admin staff on reception.
 If the family live a distance from school and collection is difficult a pupil may be given permission to collect from admin at the end of the school day to take home.